stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

-We stopped developing our CSV reader with function `hdecode`, which allows us to read a single line in a CSV-file and decode it to a heterogeneous list.
+We stopped developing our CSV reader with function `hdecode`, which allows us to read a single line in a CSV file and decode it to a heterogeneous list.
 As a reminder, here is how to use `hdecode` at the REPL:

 ```repl